VitalLabs/nativestore/README.md

 The immutable abstraction is not rigorously enforced.
 Some critical things you should know:

-- transaction! is not ACID.
-It is Consistent and Isolated (by virtue of javascript's single-threadedness).
+- Transactions are not ACID.
+They is Consistent and Isolated (by virtue of javascript's single-threadedness).
 While side effects are computed atomically, they are not strictly Atomic as errors will leave the database in an inconsistent state.
 There are no persistence or Durability guarantees either.
 - It is currently an error to mutate a database object within a transaction function without calling insert! to update the indices.
 In the future we will track reads and conservatively assume that the transaction